-Synergy's Development Assistance Database [DAD) is a comprehensive aid effectiveness solution that has been established in more than 35 countries world-wide in collaboration with country governments and UNDP.
+Synergy's Development Assistance Database (DAD) is a comprehensive aid information management system that has been established in more than 35 countries world-wide in collaboration with country governments and UNDP.
 DAD provides a single web-based system for all donor agencies in a country to report on their development assistance projects, including project funding and results data.
 This information empowers national governments, development partners and the public to analyze aid flows, harmonize projects with key policy priorities, and manage development funds with greater transparency and accountability.

 How can Synergy DAD help you?